bosagora/agora-chain/README-en.md

       validator exit
          - Used to voluntarily exit the validator's function.
-After this is done, you will see a screen where you select the validator's keys. validator generate-bls-to-execution-change <data folder>
+After this is done, you will see a screen where you select the validator's keys. validator withdraw <data folder>
-         - Generates the data required to register the address to which the validator's amount will be withdrawn.
-         - Currently, only devnet is supported.
-Other networks will be supported later. validator withdraw <data folder>
          - Send pre-created withdrawal address registration data to the network.
          - Currently, only devnet is supported.
 Other networks will be supported later.